tc39-transfer/proposal-random-functions/generation-methods.md

 * Same bits used/consumed as (0,1) range (except when rejection occurs).
 * Rejection should be extremely rare.
 * Straightforward and easy to understand.
-* Not remotely uniform in many cases, very bad properties in general.
+* Not remotely uniform in many cases, bad properties in general.
 * Without rejection, can easily generate |min| or |max| for many possible bounds, even small ones.

 ## Number in (min, max)